hieuvp/xpath-html/README.md

 const fs = require("fs");
 const xpath = require("xpath-html");

-// Assuming you've got an html file const html = fs.readFileSync(`${__dirname}/shopback.html`, "utf8");
+// Assuming you have an html file locally,
+// here the content I scraped from www.shopback.sg const html = fs.readFileSync(`${__dirname}/shopback.html`, "utf8");

 // Don't worry much about the input,
 // you could be able to use an HTML response from an HTTP request
-// As long as, the argument is a string type, everything should be fine. const node = xpath.fromPageSource(html).findElement("//*[contains(text(), 'with love')]");
+// As long as the argument is a string type, everything should be fine. const node = xpath.fromPageSource(html).findElement("//*[contains(text(), 'with love')]");

 console.log(`The matching tag is "${node.getTagName()}"`);